MicrosoftDocs/well-architected/well-architected/resiliency/data-management.md

 - *Block blobs*.
 Create a point-in-time snapshot of each block blob.
 For more information, see [Create a snapshot of a blob](/rest/api/storageservices/creating-a-snapshot-of-a-blob).

   For each snapshot, you're only charged for the storage required to store the differences within the blob since the last snapshot state.
 The snapshots are dependent on the existence of the original blob that they're based on.
-A copy operation to another blob or even another storage account is advisable.
+We recommend a copy operation to another blob or even another storage account.
 This approach ensures that backup data is properly protected against accidental deletion.

   You can use [AzCopy](/azure/storage/common/storage-use-azcopy) or [Azure PowerShell](/azure/storage/common/storage-powershell-guide-full) to copy the blobs to another storage account.

 - *Files*.
-Use [share snapshots](/azure/storage/files/storage-snapshots-files), or use AzCopy or PowerShell to copy your files to another storage account.
+Use [share snapshots](/azure/storage/files/storage-snapshots-files), or use AzCopy or PowerShell, to copy your files to another storage account.

 - *Tables*.
 Use AzCopy to export the table data into another storage account in another region.